 Dementia-friendly design can make a real difference in improving the quality of life for thousands of residents in care settings living with dementia.
-At danfloor we keep abreast of the recommendations when it comes to colour and design and we have created a selection of carpets that have been accredited by Stirling Universities DSDC as being suitable for use within dementia inclusive environments.
+At danfloor we keep abreast of the recommendations when it comes to colour and design, especially in relation to dementia flooring, and we have created a selection of carpets that have been accredited by Stirling Universities DSDC as being suitable for use within dementia inclusive environments.

 As a result of our knowledge in this area, we believe there are 5 important considerations when it comes to dementia flooring.